adiazgranadosm/AnomaliesDetectionAIAgent/README.md

 4) Demonstrate that the implementation of this solution effectively mitigates or resolves risks and challenges inherent in industrial and corporate anomaly risks processes, thereby enhancing operational efficiency.

+## Key Features

+* **Autonomous Orchestration:** The Agent translates natural language objectives into a sequential execution of tasks (Monitor $\to$ Analyze $\to$ Act).
+* **Hybrid Intelligence:** Combines the numerical precision of LSTM models (for detecting signal deviations) with the semantic reasoning of LLMs (for root cause analysis).
+* **RAG & Long-Term Memory:** Uses **IBM Docling** to parse unstructured technical documentation, allowing the agent to retrieve relevant repair protocols based on specific error codes.
+* **Proactive Response:** Goes beyond simple alerting by classifying anomalies and suggesting preventive/corrective actions based on historical insights.
+*
 ## System Overview

 ### Inputs